Are you looking for killer call to action examples that will inspire your customers to take action?

 14. Fitness Machine

 A subtle call to action from personal trainer Jarryd Smith, this Facebook post asks users to engage.
-If they want to take part in a 5-day body transformation challenge, they just need to leave a comment as indicated.
+For example, suppose they want to participate in a 5-day body transformation challenge.
+In that case, they just need to leave a comment as indicated.

 This is one great way of getting free traffic from Facebook.

-Besides the awesome imagery below this post, notice how LinkedIn uses some power words to spice up their CTA.
+Besides the fantastic imagery below this post, notice how LinkedIn uses some power words to spice up their CTA.
 The two most effective words, in this case, are “secret” and “successful.”

 Everything about this call to action indicates there’s something you don’t know hindering your success with LinkedIn ads.
 And if you’ll just click through, they’ll be happy to show you.